ITRS-Group/cordial/tools/gateway-reporter/README.md

 The `gateway-reporter` tool creates ITRS Geneos monitoring coverage reports using Gateway configurations.

 This tool works with the Gateway configuration only and does not interact with the running Gateway.
 This is to mitigate any potential performance impact on production Gateways.
-The level of information available is limited by the complexities introduced by the dynamically changing monitoring environment in a typical, extensive Geneos deployment.
+Hence the level of information available is limited by the complexities introduced by the dynamically changing monitoring environment in a typical, extensive Geneos deployment.

-⚠️ Note: In light of the above, the coverage reports are based on statically configured Netprobes and the Managed Entities attached to them.
+⚠️ Note: The reports are based on statically configured Netprobes and the Managed Entities attached to them.
 If you use Self-Announcing Netprobes then they are not included in the reports.

-The reports support a limited number of the most common plugins and more can and ill be added over time.
-If you have specific requirements, please either raise a Github issue under the `cordial` repo or contact the ITRS Professional Services team.
+The reports support a limited number of the most common plugins and more can and will be added over time.
+If you have specific requirements, please either raise a Github issue under the [`cordial`](https://github.com/ITRS-Group/cordial/issues) repo or contact the ITRS Professional Services team.

 ## Getting Started

-The tool can run in two modes:
+`gateway-reporter` can run in two modes:

 1. As a *[Gateway Validation Hook](https://docs.itrsgroup.com/docs/geneos/current/Gateway_Reference_Guide/geneos_advancedfeatures_tr.html#Gateway_Hooks)*
 2. From the command line using the `report` option

-In both cases the reporter ONLY works on a merged configuration file create by the Gateway.
-In the first mode, as a validation hook, the Gateway creates a merged setup file during validation, while for the second mode the user can choose to either read a pre-merged configuration or have the reporter program run a one-off instance of the Gateway to produce a merged file.
+In both cases `gateway-reporter` ONLY works on a merged configuration file create by the Gateway.
+In the first mode, as a validation hook, the Gateway creates a merged setup file during validation, while for the second mode the user can choose to either read a pre-merged configuration or have `gateway-reporter` run a one-off instance of the Gateway to produce a merged file.

 ### Prerequisites

 `gateway-reporter`, like other standalone tools in the `cordial` repo, it is built so that it has no external dependencies when run on a 64-bit Intel/AMD Linux system, the same architecture as the ITRS Geneos Gateway supports.

 When run as a validation hook, the Gateway itself prepares a merged setup file before invoking `gateway-reporter` as the validation program.
-Apart from a suitable YAML configuration file and permissions to write the reports to the configured directory there should be no other pre-requisites.
+Apart from a YAML configuration file and permissions to write the reports to the configured directory there should be no other prerequisites.

 When run from the command line `gateway-reporter` can either read prepared, merged setup file(s) or it can invoke a one-shot instance of a Gateway to create a merged set-up but in this case it **must** be run on one of the same systems (Primary of Standby) as the Gateway(s) being reported.
 This is so that the merge process runs in the same environment as the Gateway, for access to include files and Gateway version consistency.